Milicerro/BaSP-M2023/README/README.md

 ## Week 02
 In this second week, we have to do the HTML code of the landing page, wich is the main of all.
-To achive this, we have to only use HTML, this is basic structure and the basic tags.
+To achieve this, we have to only use HTML, this is basic structure and the basic tags.

 ## Authors
 - Milagros Cerro